-AdventureCORPS, an event production firm specializing in ultra-endurance and extreme sports events, is pleased to host the 28th Kiehl's Badwater Ultramarathon on July 11-13, 2005.
-A true "challenge of the champions," this legendary race pits approximately 80 of the world's toughest athletes - runners, triathletes, adventure racers, and mountaineers - against one another and the elements.
+AdventureCORPS, an event production firm specializing in ultra-endurance and extreme sports events, is pleased to host the 29th Kiehl's Badwater Ultramarathon on July 24-26, 2006.
+A true "challenge of the champions," this legendary race pits up to 90 of the world's toughest athletes - runners, triathletes, adventure racers, and mountaineers - against one another and the elements.
 Covering 135 miles (217km) non-stop from Death Valley to Mt.
 Whitney, CA in temperatures up to 130F (55 centigrade), it is the most demanding and extreme running race offered anywhere on the planet.

 The start line is at Badwater, Death Valley, which marks the lowest elevation in the Western Hemisphere at 280' (85m) below sea level.
-The race finishes at the Mt.
-Whitney Portals at 8,360' (2533m).
+The race finishes at Mt.
+Whitney Portal at 8,360' (2533m).
 The Badwater course covers three mountain ranges for a total of 13,000' (3962m) of cumulative vertical ascent and 4,700' (1433m) of cumulative descent.
-The Portals are the trailhead to the Mt.
+The Portal is the trailhead to the Mt.
 Whitney summit, the highest point in the contiguous United States.

-Now in our sixth year producing this race, AdventureCORPS is pleased to welcome the return of our title sponsor, Kiehl's Since 1851, the hair and skin care company founded in New York City in 1851.
-We also welcome the support of E-CAPS Endurance Supplements and Injinji Anatomical Interface Systems.
-We appreciate the ongoing support of the National Park Service, Furnace Creek Inn and Ranch Resort, Whitney Portal Store, and Lone Pine's Dow Villa, Seasons Restaurant, Pizza Factory, and Lo-Inyo Elementary School.
+Now in our seventh year producing this race, AdventureCORPS is pleased to welcome the return of our title sponsor, Kiehl's Since 1851, the hair and skin care company founded in New York City in 1851.
+We welcome the continuing support of E-CAPS Endurance Supplements and Injinji Anatomical Interface Systems, as well as the new sponsorship of The North Face and ZombieRunner.com.
+We also appreciate the ongoing support of the National Park Service, Furnace Creek Inn and Ranch Resort, Whitney Portal Store, and Lone Pine's Dow Villa, Seasons Restaurant, Pizza Factory, and Lo-Inyo Elementary School.

-Special thanks go to all the people behind the scenes who help to make this race happen An incomplete list of these generous folks includes Laurie Streff, Dan Dominy, Keith and Poosa Kostman, Mike Angelos, Dave and Margaret Nelson, Leon Draxler, John Wiley, Joe Garza Jr., Don Meyer, Anna Boldon, Mike Schafer, Adeline Goss, Jim Freim, Randy Klassen, Bruce Gungle, Marvin Snowbarger, Tracey Fawns, Jim Fawns, Dr. Lisa Bliss and David Bliss, Dr. Kent Wang, Kelly Clancy Garvey, Shayne Garvey, Mike Henebry, Scott Wall, and many others.
+Special thanks go to all the people behind the scenes who help to make this race happen.
+An incomplete list of these generous folks includes Laurie Streff, Dan Dominy, Keith and Poosa Kostman, Anna Boldon, Mike Angelos, Dave and Margaret Nelson, Leon Draxler, Jack and Mags Denness, John Wiley, Phil Marchant, Joe Garza Jr., Don Meyer, Jeannie Ennis, Mike Henebry, Scott Wall, Mike Schafer, Kai Norwood, Rachel Schmitt, Christopher Ragsdale, the medical team - Dr. Lisa Bliss, David Bliss, Dr. Kent Wang, Shayne Garvey, Dave Heckman, Jamie Huneycutt, RN, Dr. Jeff Lynn, Anthony "Woofie" Humpage, Dr. John Cianca - and many others.
 We also extend special thanks to Kevin Fung for the design and layout of this Race Magazine.